major-lab/mirbooking/README.md

 `meson -Dwith_fftw3=true`.
 If you redistribute miRBooking source code, be careful not to enable this as a default because of the GPL license covering this dependency.

+OpenMP can be optionally used to parallelize the evaluation of partial derivatives by specifying `-Dwith_openmp=true`.

 ## Other tools